Olivia Cooke biography

 Despite her success, Olivia was hoping to continue her studies and auditioned for the Royal Academy of Dramatic Art in London, England.
 Although she made it to the final round of auditions, in the end, she didn’t get accepted into the school.
 However, the same day she received her rejection letter, she was cast in the horror film The Quiet Ones (2014).
 Olivia stars opposite Jared Harris and Sam Claflin.

-Olivia continues her run in the horror genre in the film Ouija (2014) and recently finished playing a young woman with cancer in the drama Me & Earl & the Dying Girl (2015), for which she shaved her head.
+Olivia continued her run in the horror genre in the film Ouija (2014).
+She then played a young woman with cancer in the drama Me & Earl & the Dying Girl (2015), for which she shaved her head.
+Her latest credits include The Limehouse Golem (2017) and Ready Player One (2018).

 Olivia Cooke Filmography